shivamvijaywargi/contact-app-mern/README.md

 - Users can see their details when logged in

-- Admins can see all the user details

 - Users once logged in can create, read, update, and delete any of the contacts they have saved.

 ## Features thinking to add(Maybe)